dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 date:       2018-10-10 12:00:00
 summary:    This post will provide an hands-on-tutorial and insight into MLP using MNSIT dataset and Keras and PyTorch frameworks.
-categories: neural-networks, mlp, keras, python, mnist
+categories: neural-networks, mlp, keras, python, mnist published : true
 ---

 # MLP

-In this notebook, we will go through basics of MLP using MNIST dataset.
+In this post, we will go through basics of MLP using MNIST dataset.
 We will implement this using two popular deep learning frameworks `Keras` and `PyTorch`.

 Hey yo, but what is MLP? what is MNIST?